SinclairQL/sQLux/docs/sqlux.md

 By default sQLux uses scancodes in SDL2, this means the keymap is based on USA keyboard.
 This is very close to the QL layout and mainly the closest key in physical position is mapped to the equivalent QL key.

-This scheme does not take into account international keyboard on the host of internation versions of the rom in the emulator.
+This scheme does not take into account international keyboard on the host of international versions of the rom in the emulator.
 See the `KBD` option to select a British or German keyboard

 Alternatively get a USA keyboard or use stickers to give that genuine QL feel.